raine/Lolgato/README.md

 (6500K).
 This creates a consistent lighting environment that matches your screen's color temperature.

-#### How can I trigger an Apple Shortcut when lights are turned on or off?
+#### How can I trigger an Apple Shortcut when the camera turns on or off?

 You can run an existing Shortcut by entering its name in Settings → Automation → Shortcuts.
-For example, if you have a Shortcut called "Upstairs Lights" that toggles your ceiling lights, enter "Upstairs Lights" in both the *Shortcut to run when lights turn on* and *Shortcut to run when lights turn off* fields.
-The Shortcut will run whenever Lolgato changes the light state (e.g. via camera automation, sleep/wake, or keyboard shortcuts).
+For example, if you have a Shortcut called "Upstairs Lights" that toggles your ceiling lights, enter "Upstairs Lights" in both the *Shortcut to run when camera turns on* and *Shortcut to run when camera turns off* fields.
+The Shortcut will run whenever camera activity is detected.

 #### What if my devices aren't automatically discovered?